sylhare/sylhare.github.io/_posts/2020-05-21-Node-network-graph-d3.md

 ### Interval

-When you want to update your canvas at a set inerval.
+When you want to update your canvas at a set interval.
 You may use another d3 method called _d3.interval()_ which works as a timeout:

 ```js